The Prince's Government invites everyone to commit themselves to energy transition

 The Mission for Energy Transition will offer support tailored to each individual's specific needs.
 Monitoring will be carried out via communications and specific workshops throughout the year.

 An annual review will then be carried out.
-This will make it possible to identify and recognize the most committed players, best efforts and good practices to be shared with a view to continuous improvement.
+This will make it possible to identify and recognise the most committed players, best efforts and good practices to be shared with a view to continuous improvement.

-Complete information is available on the website, where it is possible to join online (in French and English):
+Complete information is available on the web site, where it is possible to join online (in French and English):